goomcoom/vuex-module-maker/readme.md

 - [Typescript](#typescript)

 The module maker has been designed to remove the overhead involved in implementing the reusable-modules pattern.
-Every object that has mutable properties and specific methods should have its own module that can be reused across an application.
-One of the major drawbacks of this pattern is that modules are verbose, and their compositions are repetitive – modules are made-up of the same data types, and the state tends to be manipulated in the same way depending on the type of the state property in question (all `string` type properties tend to have the same kind of getter and mutation).
+Every object that has mutable properties and methods should have its own module that can be reused across an application.
+One major drawback of this pattern is that modules become verbose, and repetitive – modules are made-up of the same data types, and their state tends to be manipulated in the same way (all `string` type properties tend to have the same kind of getter and mutation).
 Adding testing to these modules just makes it even more laborious and let's be honest, it's discouraging!

 The idea is to centralize all the repetitive getter and mutation logic, organize it by type and ensure its tested.
 The module maker is also completely configurable all the way from the default getter signature to how the property names are